 - Social services

-A Bachelor in Anthropology degree suggests an appreciation of cultural differences and the ability to work with and relate to people from different cultures.
+An online Anthropology degree suggests an appreciation of cultural differences and the ability to work with and relate to people from different cultures.
 Some anthropology majors go on to graduate studies in the social sciences, humanities, or biological sciences, or enter law school or medical school.

 What is Anthropology?
 Anthropology seeks to understand the human experience.
 Anthropology studies human beings and human societies, reviewing the full time span of human history, as well as the full range of human societies and cultures.
 Anthropology includes the study of human origins, physical characteristics, artifacts, languages, customs, adaptations, beliefs, and practices.
 Anthropology programs help students understand and appreciate the range of human cultures.

-Online Bachelor in Anthropology degree program ranking guidelines:
+Online Anthropology degrees ranking guidelines:

 We selected the degree programs based on the quality of the program, types of courses provided, and faculty strength, as well as school awards, rankings, and reputation, specifically a strong reputation for quality online degree programs.

-The Best Online Bachelor in Anthropology Degree Programs
+The Best Online Anthropology Degree Programs

 1Arizona State University, ASU Online, School of Human Evolution and Social Change